 University Chamber Choir

-The University Chamber Choir is a small group of around 24 singers, selected by audition.
-The Choir performs music from the Middle Ages to the present day, and gives regular concerts in Bangor and in other locations.
-It rehearses every Wednesday at 7.30pm in the Music building.
+Bangor University Chamber Choir is a small group of up to 20 singers that performs music from the Renaissance to the present day, and gives regular concerts in Bangor and other locations in North Wales.
+It rehearses every Thursday at 7.30pm in Powis Hall, Main Arts Building.

-The School of Music also runs a range of specialist ensembles, including an opera group, an early music ensemble, and a new music ensemble.
+The Department of Music also runs a range of specialist ensembles, including an opera group, an early music ensemble, and the Bangor New Music Ensemble.
 If you would like to express an interest in taking part in any of these ensembles, please contact Bethan Brown.

 The Music Society